 Capital One Venture Card basics

-- It has a massive welcome offer of 75,000 Venture miles after spending $4,000 within three months
+- It has a massive welcome offer of 75,000 Capital One miles after spending $4,000 within three months

-- It offers 2x Venture miles per dollar spent, with no foreign transaction fees, making it one of the best cards for everyday spending
+- It offers 2x Capital One miles per dollar spent, with no foreign transaction fees (Rates & Fees), making it one of the best cards for everyday spending

 - It offers perks like a Global Entry or TSA PreCheck credit once every four years and two Capital One Lounge visits per year